 “But you cannot link an isolated event, a polar wave in particular, with climate change.
 It can be said that it favored the proliferation of cyclones in the Pacific and of hurricanes in the Atlantic, but not that it is the cause of a certain cyclone or hurricane”, he adds.

 The same goes for the cold wave that is crossing the United States this week.
-It’s not possible to affirm that it is a direct consequence of climate change, but it is probably another expression of a phenomenon that is a result of it: the reiteration of extreme episodes.
+We cannot affirm that it is a direct consequence of climate change, but it is probably another expression of a phenomenon that is a result of it: the reiteration of extreme episodes.

 The most important of all is the increase in average temperatures in the world.
-What is known as global warming.
 But if the most prominent phenomenon is the increase in temperature, how do you explain that there are also episodes of extreme cold?

 When the heat causes cold